uglyeyes/FastVGGT/README.md

 ## ⚙️ Environment Setup
-Create a virtual environment using Conda, clone this repository to your local machine, and install the required dependencies.
+First, create a virtual environment using Conda, clone this repository to your local machine, and install the required dependencies.

 ```bash